tom-seddon/beeb_test_os/README.md

 # Use

-You'll need a functioning keyboard and system VIA and the system ideally needs to be able to produce a display of some kind.
+You'll need a functioning keyboard and system VIA.
+The system ideally needs to be able to produce a display of some kind - some basic testing is posible without (the keyboard LEDs do show some information) but you don't get much info that way.

 If you are directed to "tap" a key, that means the action will not occur until the key is released.

-Some tests are marked as not using RAM: this means these tests don't need functioning CPU access to RAM to operate.
+Some tests are marked as not using RAM: this means these tests don't need functioning RAM to operate.
 Other tests rely on RAM behaving properly and there may be spurious errors if not.

 Power on BBC Micro.

-On startup, the test OS does 5 writes of $00 to address $0000, does some minimal system initialisation, then does 10 writes of $00 to address $0000.
+On startup, the test OS does 5 writes of $00 to address $0000, does some minimal system initialisation (including attempting to silence the sound), then does 10 writes of $00 to address $0000.
 (If following along, watch CPU A15 and CPU A8 - all other writes on startup should be to the I/O region.)

 If this is a power-on reset, it selects mode 7.